dev-jam/thunar_custom_action_-_remux2mkv/README.md

 This Custom action exist of two parts:

-1. The Thunar Custom Action code, this has to be manually added to ~/.config/Thunar/uca.xml or through the GUI option.
+1. The Thunar Custom Action code.
 2. Bash script to handle the selected files and execute the mkvmerge command.

+The Thunar Custom Action has to be manually added to ~/.config/Thunar/uca.xml or through the GUI option.
+The Bash script has to be copied to a location included in the path environment variable, for example ~/bin

 2. LICENSE